JavaScript var vs let vs const: Complete Guide with Examples

 // person = { name: "Bob", age: 40 }; // TypeError: Assignment to constant variable.

-Use `const` by default for all declarations.
-This signals that the variable's assignment shouldn't change, which makes code easier to reason about and prevents accidental reassignments.
+Use const by default for all declarations.
+This signals that the variable’s assignment shouldn’t change,

 Additional Scoping Considerations